chikakoto/facial-expression-recognition/reports/final_report.md

 #### 6.1.5 Validation curve

+In the below section we looked at validation curves for each classifier in respect to hyperparameters of each model:

 Validation curve for SVM increases as parameter C becomes larger, and the model starts overfitting.
 We determined that the best balance between accuracy and the ability of the model to generalize is achieved with the parameter C equal 10.
-KNN shows high accuracy when Number of Neighbors is small.

-Verification curve for SVM

 ![Figure 19](figures/figure19.png)

 **Figure 19**: Validation curve for the SVM classifier

+As parameter K increases the performance of the model drops drastically.
+Using 10-fold cross validation we determined that the model shows best performance with k equal 3.

 ![Figure 20](figures/figure20.png)
 **Figure 20**: Accuracy of the KNN model as a function of number of neighbors K

+In a random forest, while keeping the number of trees constant and increasing the tree size our model starts to overfit.
+We found that by increasing the number of trees to 800 and increasing the max depth to 8 increases model performance and   accuracy.

 ![Figure 21](figures/figure21.png)

-**Figure 21**: Validation curve for the Random Forest classifier
+**Figure 21**: Validation curve for the Random Forest classifier with HOG

+As we increase alpha value (regularization), our model’s accuracy starts to decrease.
+Model starts to move toward local minimum instead of global minimum.

 ![Figure 22](figures/figure22.png)

-**Figure 22**: Validation curve for SGD classifier
+**Figure 22**: Validation curve for SGD classifier with HOG

 #### 6.1.6 Learning curve

 Since SVM with PCA was overfitting, we chose SVM with HoG as the best result among SVM.
-Figure X shows the learning curve for SVM with HoG and more data trained the result gets better and training and validation accuracy get closer.
+Figure 23.a shows the learning curve for the SVM classifier on the data transformed with HoG, which clearly indicates that increasing the volume of training data leads to improvement of validation accuracy and consequently a reduction of the gap between training and validation accuracy.
 For the learning curve, KNN and Random forest show 100% training accuracy from the beginning of training.
 With KNN, any training dataset, EigenFace or FisherFace, showed almost 100% training accuracy.
-By default the decision tree in random forest is not pruned thus the majority tree in the forest will recall the training case hence the training score is 100%.
+By default the decision tree in random forest is not pruned thus the majority of the trees in the forest will recall the training case resulting in a perfect training score.

-Learning curve for SVM with HoG Learning curve for KNN with HoG

 ![Figure 23 A](figures/figure23_a.png)